relaxedmason/bafta-scripted-comedy-portfolio/sports/baseball/mariners/suarez-vs-williamson.md

   </p>
   <p style="margin:.4rem 0; color:#666;">
     *Methodology:* 2025 season stats through the trade window.
 League ranks reflect the player’s primary league at the time of measurement
     (AL for Williamson, NL for Suárez before the trade).
-Formatting follows my standard: three-decimal AVG/OBP, BB%/K% with one decimal, and counting stats without decimals.
   </p>
 </div>